List of municipalities in New Brunswick

-Beginning in 2021, the government of New Brunswick launched the 2023 New Brunswick local governance reform, which saw the local service districts dissolved, with their territory assigned to cities, towns, villages, incorporated rural communities or rural districts.
+Beginning in 2021, the government of New Brunswick launched a local governance reform, which eventually saw the local service districts dissolved in 2023, with their territory assigned to cities, towns, villages, rural communities or rural districts.
+The same reforms reduced the number of municipalities to 77.

+Prior to the reforms, New Brunswick had 8 cities, 26 towns, 61 villages, 1 regional municipality, and 8 rural communities.
+Following the reforms, New Brunswick has 8 cities, 30 towns, 21 villages, 17 rural communities, and 1 regional municipality.

 Cities

 The Lieutenant-Governor in Council may incorporate an area as a city under the Local Governance Act if it has a population of at least 10,000.
-Cities already in existence on January 1, 1967 continue to be incorporated regardless of population.
+Cities already in existence on January 1, 1967, continue to be incorporated regardless of population.
 New Brunswick had eight cities that had a cumulative population of 293,928 in the 2021 Census.
 Moncton is New Brunswick's largest city by population with 79,470 residents and Saint John is the largest by land area 315.59 km2 respectively.
 Campbellton is New Brunswick's smallest city by population and land area with 7,047 residents and 18.57 km2.

 Towns

 The Lieutenant-Governor in Council may incorporate an area as a town under the Local Governance Act if it has a population of at least 1,500 and provides a level of services that the Minister of Local Government and Local Governance Reform considers appropriate.
-Towns already in existence on January 1, 1967 continue to be incorporated regardless of population.
+Towns already in existence on January 1, 1967, continue to be incorporated regardless of population.

 Prior to implementation of the 2023 local governance reforms, New Brunswick had 26 towns that had a cumulative population of 133,350 in the 2021 Census.
-New Brunswick's largest town by population is Riverview with 20,584 residents and largest town by area is Sackville with a land area of 73.91 km2.
-New Brunswick's smallest town by population is Hartland with 933 residents and the smallest by land area is Saint-Quentin at 4.24 km2.
+New Brunswick's largest town by population is Riverview with 20,584 residents and largest town by area was Sackville with a land area of 73.91 km2.
+New Brunswick's smallest town by population was Hartland with 933 residents and the smallest by land area was Saint-Quentin at 4.24 km2.
 The number of towns increased to 30 in 2023 upon implementation of the local governance reforms.

 Villages

 Prior to implementation of the 2023 local governance reforms, New Brunswick's 61 villages had a cumulative population of 71,186 as of the 2021 Census.
-New Brunswick's largest village by population is Memramcook with 5,029 residents and largest village by area is Belledune with a land area of 189.18 km2.
-New Brunswick's smallest village by population is Meductic with 180 residents and the smallest by land area is Saint-Louis de Kent at 1.98 km2.
+New Brunswick's largest village by population was Memramcook with 5,029 residents and largest village by area was Belledune with a land area of 189.18 km2.
+New Brunswick's smallest village by population was Meductic with 180 residents and the smallest by land area was Saint-Louis de Kent at 1.98 km2.
 The number of villages decreased to 21 in 2023 upon implementation of the local governance reforms.